k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 * The field is **not PII** (in order to comply with privacy regulations and not to expose sensitive values).
 * The number of distinct values is either below a plugin's threshold (e.g., 0.05) **or** below the ```Absolute Threshold```  input parameter (which is set to 15 by default).

-Additional rules apply based on the plugin's **input parameters**, as explained below.
+Additional rules apply based on the **plugin input parameters**, as explained below.

 #### Absolute Threshold